microsoft/BotFramework-WebChat/docs/ACCESSIBILITY.md

 ### User story

-The bot send a question with a set of predefined answers as UI buttons that will drive the conversation towards a particular goal (a.k.a. decision buttons).
+The bot sends a question with a set of predefined answers as UI buttons that will drive the conversation towards a particular goal (a.k.a. decision buttons).

-After the user make the decision by clicking on a button, the decision is being submitted.
+After the user makes their decision by clicking on a button, the decision is submitted.
 The user is not allowed to reselect another decision.

 The bot will then send another question with another set of answers.

 ### Positive user experience

-We should disable buttons that are not part of the decision.
-Momentarily, the next set of answers will arrive.
-Since we must not change focus asynchronously outside of user gesture, the user is required to press <kbd>TAB</kbd> to get into the next set of decision buttons.
+Once the user makes their selection, we should disable the decision buttons.
+Since the next question and set of possible decisions do not arrive immediately from the bot, we  can not change the focus asynchronously outside of user gestures.
+Consequently, the user is required to press <kbd>TAB</kbd> to move the focus to the next set of decision buttons.

-When the user <kbd>TAB</kbd> out of the current button and into the next set of buttons, we should disable all previous decision buttons including the one the user chose.
+When the user presses the <kbd>TAB</kbd> key to move the focus from the current button to the next set of buttons, all the previous decision buttons should be disabled including the button the user chose.
 This will give a more consistent UX on how buttons are disabled.

 Since disabling buttons will also hide them from screen reader, we should add a screen reader-only text to tell the user which answer they chose.

 ### Exceptions

--  If no tabbable UI after the current disabled button, the next <kbd>TAB</kbd> should goes into the send box.
+-  If there is not a tabbable UI after the current disabled button, the next <kbd>TAB</kbd> should move the focus to the send box.

 ### Implementation

-When an UI is being disabled:
+When a UI element is being disabled:

 -  All UI will be manually styled, based on `:disabled, [aria-disabled="true"]` query
    -  User agent stylesheet do not take account into `aria-disabled` attribute
 -  Set `aria-disabled` attribute to `true`
-   -  If it is a `<button>`, set `onClick` to a handler that call `event.preventDefault()`
+   -  If the element is a `<button>`, `onClick` is set to a handler that calls `event.preventDefault()`
-   -  If it is a `<input type="text">` or `<textarea>`, set `readOnly` to `true`
+   -  If the element is an `<input type="text">` or `<textarea>`, `readOnly` is set to `true`
--  If it is currently focused, wait until `onBlur` event and set `disabled` attribute
+-  If the element is currently focused, the component will wait until the `onBlur` event is called to set the `disabled` attribute to `true`
-   -  Otherwise, set `disabled` attribute immediately
+   -  Otherwise, the `disabled` attribute will be set to `true` immediately

 > List of elements support `disabled` attribute can be found in [this article](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/disabled).